JackyZzZz/JackyZzZz/README.md

 ![Personal Banner](./Banner.png)

 ### Hi there!
-I am Jun, a 3rd-year CS student @ UC Irvine
+I am Jun, a 3rd-year CS student @ [UC Irvine](https://uci.edu/)

-I have a firm grounding in ***Python***, R, finance, and statistics.
-Beyond academics, I embrace opportunities to help others navigate the university experience, whether that's leading campus tours or providing mentorship to undeclared students.
-I'm passionate about learning and regularly engage in online courses to further expand my skill set during my free time, such as ***C++ and Java***.
-I enjoy the challenge of leadership as well, serving as President of the Career Development Department in our Student Union.
-I'm fluent in both English and Mandarin and in my spare time, I can be found keeping fit, gaming, or capturing life through a lens~
+I am Jun Xia, a highly motivated and skilled computer science professional with a Bachelor of Science degree from the University of California, Irvine.
+As a Research Assistant at UC Irvine, I have developed a variety of data management and text analytics projects under the supervision of [Prof. Chen Li](https://chenli.ics.uci.edu/).
+I also served as an ICS Lab Tutor, helping intermediate Python students develop a strong conceptual understanding of the subject.

+Throughout my academic journey, I have been involved in various projects, including [Texera](https://github.com/Texera/texera), a collaborative data analytics platform supporting over 4,000 users worldwide, and the development of the Global Airport App, a Python-based GUI application that parses and manages information on over 75,880 airports.
+I also created a Breakout game with HTML5 Canvas and JavaScript that supports real-time responsive scoring.

+I am proficient in multiple programming languages, including Python, HTML, CSS, JavaScript, TypeScript, Java, and Scala.
+I am also experienced with technologies such as Git, Bash, React, and API development.
+My diverse skill set, strong work ethic, and passion for computer science make me a valuable asset to any team.
+Connect with me to learn more about my background and experiences~

 Let's get in touch!
-Find me on [LinkedIn](https://www.linkedin.com/in/jun-xia-255762255), view my [Resume](./New-Resume.pdf), or send me an [Email](mailto:xiaj8@uci.edu)
+Find me on [LinkedIn](https://www.linkedin.com/in/jun-xia), view my [Resume](./New-Resume.pdf), or send me an [Email](mailto:lsh521314@gmail.com)

 <!--
 **JackyZzZz/JackyZzZz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.